 Even so, the underground is not about reaction or resistance to the overground.
 The underground is all about innovation!

 In certain regions of the world, and at certain times in history, the contrast between the overground and the underground becomes stark, pronounced.

 A Few Observations

-It goes without saying, that you can live in the overground and function with an underground spirit.
-Many in our world live accordingly, and live it well.
+It goes without saying that you can live in the overground yet have an underground spirit.
+Many citizens of our underground world live in that tension, and they live it well.

 If the underground has only one "distinctive ingredient," it is the avoidance of stereotypes and cliches—not only in language but also in lifestyle.